Lakshmi-Shreya/cv-website-demo/README.md

 # cv-website-demo
 https://lakshmi-shreya.github.io/cv-website-demo/
-demo portfolio website as for cv having css and html.click above  link to directly view website.
+demo portfolio website as for cv (css and html).click this link to directly view website.